yiliren/yiliren.github.io/_pages/about.md

 Teaching
 ======
-I serve as teaching assistant and guest lecturer in the following courses:
+I serve as a teaching assistant and guest lecturer in the following courses:

 CEN5526 Wireless and Mobile Computing, Spring 2022